Included in the Proceedings of the 16th Symposium and Summer School On Service-Oriented Computing.

 All CSV files for data evaluation are included in the latest release of our WSS application:

-To setup the database connection, copy .env-example
+To setup the database connection, copy .env-example to

-and modify the environment variables.
+.env and modify the environment variables.
 We are hosting

 the data from our experiment on a machine called h13 in our own private